mcuntz/pyjams/docs/source/index.rst

      - Convert French dates to English date format YYYY-MM-DD hh:mm:ss
    * - :func:`~pyjams.date2date.fr2us`
      - Convert French dates to American date format MM/DD/YYYY hh:mm:ss
+   * - :func:`~pyjams.fsread.fread`
+     - Read numbers from a file into 2D float array
+   * - :func:`~pyjams.fsread.fsread`
+     - Read numbers and strings from a file into 2D float and string arrays
    * - :mod:`~pyjams.functions`
      - Special functions for testing optimisations, sensitivity analysis, several forms of the logistic function and its derivatives, and other